-Cognitive and Intellectual skills LO no. On successful completion of the named award, students will be able to: Module Code/s 4.
+Cognitive and Intellectual skills LO no. On successful completion of the named award, students will be able to: Module Code/s

+Cogn Cognitive and Intellectual skills 4.
 Use reflection, evaluation, feedback, and time management skills to meet set objectives, whilst being aware of the limits of personal knowledge and understanding, and how this may influence the interpretation and analysis of issues.
 NCTC1202 5.
 Demonstrate the ability to present, evaluate and interpret qualitative and quantitative data, in order to develop and explore lines of argument in accordance with basic theories and concepts related to informed decision making and self-efficacy.
 NCTC1206